 Closed to crime: report your suspicions

 Charity Crimestoppers Scotland asks people to report suspicions to ensure businesses can open in the future but stay #ClosedtoCrime

 Attacks on ATMs, supermarkets, factories and warehouses are among crimes that harm local businesses, disrupting services and employment prospects.

 With the lockdown slowly easing whilst the pandemic is still active, Crimestoppers Scotland is using the opportunity to connect with communities and companies by appealing for people to report anonymously what they know about crime against commercial outlets.

 As local shops and businesses try to cope with the devastating financial impact of the pandemic, the last costly disruption they need is having premises ransacked, with essential items or equipment damaged or stolen.
-It’s not just break-ins that affects businesses.
+It’s not just break-ins that affect businesses.
 Fly-tipping and fire-raising can seriously impact a company’s ability to reopen.
 For some, it could be the final straw.

 Our #ClosedtoCrime campaign aims to raise awareness and drive people to report what they know about crime against local businesses, from shops to company premises, factories to warehouses.
 They play a crucial role in the fabric of society – indeed, many staff in these businesses are now classed as key workers providing essential services.